Bill Musgrave: Jacksonville Jaguars

 Musgrave was hired as the offensive coordinator for the Jacksonville Jaguars under new head coach Jack Del Rio in 2003.
 In 2004, he picked up additional duties as quarterbacks coach before he was fired at the conclusion of the season.

 Atlanta Falcons

 Musgrave was the quarterbacks coach for the Atlanta Falcons from 2006 to 2009.
-In 2010, Musgrave was promoted to assistant head coach/quarterbacks coach.
-Coaching quarterbacks with very different skillsets, Musgrave played a large role in the development of Michael Vick (2006), Matt Schaub (2006) and Matt Ryan (2008–10).
+In 2010, he was promoted to assistant head coach/quarterbacks coach.
+Coaching quarterbacks with very different skill sets, Musgrave played a large role in the development of Michael Vick (2006), Matt Schaub (2006) and Matt Ryan (2008–10).

 Minnesota Vikings

 Musgrave was hired by the Minnesota Vikings to the position of offensive coordinator under head coach Leslie Frazier on January 16, 2011.
 The Vikings posted the top-ranked rushing offense in the league over that span, and Adrian Peterson had his 2,000 rushing yards season and received the AP NFL Offensive Player of the Year Award in 2012.
-After three seasons with the Vikings, he was not retained by new head coach Mike Zimmer after the 2013 season.
+After three seasons with the Vikings, Musgrave was not retained by new head coach Mike Zimmer after the 2013 season.